ordinals/ord/docs/src/guides/inscriptions.md

 Parent-Child Inscriptions
 -------------------------

-Parent-Child inscriptions enable what is colloquially known as collections, see [provenance](../inscriptions/provenance.md) for more information.
+Parent-child inscriptions enable what is colloquially known as collections, see [provenance](../inscriptions/provenance.md) for more information.

 To make an inscription a child of another, the parent inscription has to be